Brett-Tanner/Journal/2023/Dec_23.md

 ##### Testing

+- [] Refactor request specs to use rails path helpers
+- Pundit can do [strong params based on role](https://github.com/varvet/pundit#strong-parameters), which I definitely wanted for some stuff
+  - [] Add to InvoiceController so parents can't manually add adjustments
+- You can time-travel in tests!
+Not useful for auth but can do it for others
 - Write tests for Invoice#calc_cost to prepare for the rewrite
   - [] Snack price calculation
   - [] Extra cost price calculation